-When you use natural gas, you’ll not only save more, you’ll reduce your carbon footprint, too.
+When you use natural gas, you COULD not only save more, you’ll reduce your carbon footprint, too.
 How?
 Gas hot water systems will still meet your household needs, while contributing up to 80 per cent less carbon emissions than the electric alternative, based on comparable emissions of electricity and natural gas, according to the 2016 National Greenhouse Gas Factors Report (Australian Dept of the Environment).

 Once you’ve chosen the right natural gas system for your needs, there are many ways you can further reduce your impact on the environment and save.

 Benefits of natural gas

 Your hot showers will be that much more enjoyable when you know they’re cleaner than the alternatives.
 Reduce the length of your showers by a few minutes to save water and be even greener.

 Running costs can be reduced with a simple thermostat adjustment, too.
 Every additional degree your heating goes up or cooling goes down adds 10 per cent to the running cost.
 To keep your heating and cooling more efficient, set heating to 18 – 21 degrees and cooling to 24 – 27 degrees.

 To ensure you’re minimising your environmental impact when you’re heating and cooling your home, close off rooms that aren’t in use or install zoning systems.
 You can also dry your laundry by putting your clothes rack over a vent, instead of putting them in the dryer.

 Be a star